aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 On Leaf1
 - Remove the VRF vrf1 to VNI mapping on the VXLAN interface
 - Remove the VRF vrf1 in the bgp configuration
+- Remove VRF vrf1 on interface VLAN 2001
+- Reconfigure the ip address virtual on interface VLAN 2001 - 172.16.115.1/24

 ### Configure EVPN VXLAN on Leaf3